Streamlined Energy and Carbon Reporting (SECR)

 - For the GHG calculations, details of the methodology and a suitable carbon intensity metric must also be included.

-What does this mean for my organisation?
+What does Streamlined Energy and Carbon Reporting mean for my organisation?

-From April 2019, many large unquoted companies will have to report on energy and carbon for the first time.
+From April 2019, many large unquoted companies now have to report on energy and carbon for the first time.
 Navigating the complex reporting landscape, gathering the necessary data from energy and transport suppliers, calculating the greenhouse gas emissions using the correct emissions conversion factors, and translating the energy saving opportunities into measurable action can appear a large challenge.

 Recent Blog Posts